CFED Assets & Opportunity Scorecard

 In 1994, after an education campaign on the need for aﬀordable housing, a state Aﬀordable Housing Trust Fund (AHTF) was established in Kentucky with an initial contribution of $400,000 from Kentucky’s then-First Lady, Libby Jones… Thus began a 12-year campaign to ﬁnd a public, dedicated source of signiﬁcant revenue for the Kentucky AHTF.
 Click here to read more.

-Data provided through email correspondence with the Center for Community Change in October 2012.
-CFED thanks Mary Brooks of the Center for Community Change for her assistance in developing and review this data.
+CFED thanks Mary Brooks from the Center for Community Change for her input and expertise on this policy issue.